stuart-robinson/cards-react-tsx/README.md

 Rules

+* This is a simplified version of BlackJack so there are only two players the 'player' and the 'dealer'.
+There is also no gambling!
 * The game is played with a deck of 52 cards
 * At the start of the game the deck is shuffled and two cards are dealt to the player and the dealer
 * Play begins with the player.
 The following choices available to the player: